LINSANITY03/Football_prediction/README.md

 ## How it install:

-- 1. Get Spark from [Oracle Page](https://spark.apache.org/downloads.html) and follow up [Pyspark page](https://pypi.org/project/pyspark/).
+1. Get Spark from [Apache Page](https://spark.apache.org/downloads.html) and follow up [Pyspark page](https://pypi.org/project/pyspark/).
-- 2. Make sure install same version for Pypi and spark from apache.
+2. Make sure install same version for Pypi and spark from apache.
-- 3. Setup a virtual env and activate it.
+3. Setup a virtual env and activate it.